peterb0yd/foodlogger.ai/README.md

 1. Migrate to use only free open-source services

-2. Analytics for weekly, monthly, and yearly macronutrient stats
+2. Analytics pages for weekly, monthly, and yearly macronutrient stats

 3. Create a light-mode theme with a toggle to switch modes